 Will the new organization need significant support from foundations, businesses and individuals?

 Yes.
 Although one goal of the merger is to increase the reimbursement received from insurance companies, Goodwin and Families First collectively have over 3,200 uninsured patients, as well as many more who are underinsured.
 It takes a diversified range of funding sources – insurance reimbursement, patient fees, government funding, grants and donor contributions – to ensure that everyone can be served.
 It will be essential to maintain or increase income from grants and individual and corporate contributions.
 Families First has been successful at philanthropy throughout Rockingham County and plans to grow this program into Strafford County.

 Will Goodwin Community Health and Families First keep their own identities and facilities, or will one agency be folded into the other?

 The organizations will keep their separate identities, do business under their existing names and keep providing all current programs and services at existing locations.
-A new legal name will be established for the merged organization but will not be used publicly because the names Goodwin and Families First are well-known and well-respected.
+The new legal name of the merged organization (Greater Seacoast Community Health) will not be used publicly because the names Goodwin and Families First are well-known and well-respected.

 Janet Laatsch, CEO of Goodwin, will lead the combined agency.
 A registered nurse with an MBA, she has been with Goodwin since 2001, starting out as a nurse and grantwriter.
 She became the CFO in 2004 and the CEO in 2005.